- If the Tenant Does Not File a Response to the Complaint

 You must have a Writ of Possession issued by the clerk, and then you can have the Sheriff's Department do the lock-out.
 A sheriff will give the tenant notice that they have five (5) days to vacate the premises.
 Even though you have a court order, you cannot evict the tenant yourself.

-If the tenant does not move out in the 5-day period, the Sheriff will remove the tenant from the property and change the locks.
+If the tenant does not move out in 5 days, the Sheriff will remove the tenant from the property and change the locks.

-There are a number of resources available in the community which may be able to assist you.
+There are several resources available in the community which may be able to assist you.
 These agencies are listed in the Community Resources section of this site.

 The court provides accommodations for persons with disabilities upon request.